thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-gbq-add-connection.md

 4. Enter the connection details for your BigQuery data source using either OAuth or service account authentication.

    For OAuth authentication, do the following:
-    1. Enter Project id, OAuth Client ID, OAuth Client Secret, Database (optional).
+    1. Enter Project id, OAuth Client ID, and OAuth Client Secret.
     ![Enter connection details]({{ site.baseurl }}/images/gbq-connectiondetails-oauth.png "Enter connection details")
     <!--  ![Enter connection details]({{ site.baseurl }}/images/gbq-connectiondetails.png "Enter connection details") -->
     2. If you wish to provide the optional additional key-value pairs for your BigQuery connection, complete the procedure in step 5, and then click **Continue**.
 If not, click **Continue**.